 Once a default judgement is entered against a defendant, it is as if the defendant has admitted to causing the harm.
 But the court will still want to make sure that the defendant is not paying more in damages than the defendant caused.
 At an inquest, the court will require the plaintiff to provide testimony, affidavits, or other evidence, that will prove how much harm the defendant actually caused.
 Additionally, the defendant may cross-examine witnesses at the inquest, and may even offer evidence – as long as that evidence is confined to the issue of damages, not liability.

 In a landlord-tenant case, it is certainly possible for a landlord to ask for more money than the tenant actually owes in arrears.
 In this context, a court will want to see some proof that the tenant actually owes the amount of rent the landlord claims.
 Similarly, a creditor could ask for a higher amount of money than the debtor owes.
 Perhaps the debtor made payments that have not been credited to the account.
 Or, the creditor may have charged fees or interest rates that exceed those included in the contract terms.
 In each of these situations, parties will be able to raise these issues at an inquest, even though a default judgement has been entered against them.

-If you have any questions about this issue, or other legal questions, The Law Firm of Vaughn and Weber is here to help.
+If you have any questions about this issue, or other legal questions, the Law Firm of Vaughn, Weber & Prakope, PLLC is here to help.
 Call (516) 858-2620 to schedule a free consultation.
-We are conveniently located in the heart of Long Island, at 393 Jericho Turnpike, Suite 208, Mineola, NY 11501.